AntonioND/ucity/docs/traffic.rst

 This means that the people from this residential building will be unhappy as they couldn't find a valid destination!
 The same happens for non-residential
-buildings: if its final density is not 0 it means that this building couldn' get all the people it needs for working on it, for example!
+buildings: if its final density is not 0 it means that this building couldn't get all the people it needs for working on it, for example!

 Output Data